FrabalAnalytics/Cube-Cafe-Cost-Management-Project/README.md

 **Cube Cafe** faces critical challenges in cost management and inventory control.
 Difficulties exist in:
 1. Determining accurate costs for menu items: This hinders the ability to set optimal prices that reflect true product value and ensure profitability.
-2. Gaining clear insights into ingredient consumption based on sales data: This lack of transparency makes it difficult to effectively manage inventory, leading to potential issues of wastages, theft, overstocking, and understocking.
+2. Gaining clear insights into ingredient consumption based on sales data: This lack of transparency makes it difficult to effectively manage inventory, leading to potential issues of wastage, theft, overstocking, and understocking.

 ### Solution Steps

-Gathered data on menu, recipes, ingredients, sales, and inventory using Excel.
+- Gathered data on menu, recipes, ingredients, sales, and inventory using Excel.
-Created a new database using MySQL benchmarks named "**cube_cafe**" Create tables for menu, recipes, ingredients, sales, and inventory.
+- Created a new database using MySQL benchmarks named "**cube_cafe**"
+- Create tables for menus, recipes, ingredients, sales, and inventory.
-Generated queries and views for menu costing and ingredient consumption rate.
+- Generated queries and views for menu costing and ingredient consumption rate.
-Connected database to Power BI
+- Connected database to Power BI
-Build a dashboard to visualize key metrics and insights for effective decision making.
+- Built a dashboard to visualize key metrics and insights for effective decision-making.

-## Skills Demostrated
+## Skills Demonstrated
 ### MySQL
 - Creating Database, Tables, and Views
 - Writing customs queries